-- 3. nursing program. - 4.
+- 1. An unofficial current transcript (opened degree audit) of all courses taken at the University of Cincinnati or given credit for by the University of Cincinnati, and the student's current GPA. - 2.
+A typed letter stating why the applicant believes they should be granted readmission to the nursing program. - 3.
 The letter content should include but is not limited to: - a.
 Topics: What you have been doing during your time away from the program; the reasons you feel ready to return; an assessment of the issues you faced during your time at UC Blue Ash; and how they have been addressed. - b.
 Statement of specific measures/strategies to improve the probability of being successful upon re-entry to the nursing program. - c.
 An honest assessment of the challenges you might face if readmitted and a plan for how you will address these challenges. - d.
 A detailed plan for maintaining current nursing knowledge. - e.
-The name of the clinical and/or designated full-time faculty member for the last nursing course attended by the applicant. - 5.
-The completed electronic packet must be emailed to nursing@ucblueash.edu - 6.
+The name of the clinical and/or designated full-time faculty member for the last nursing course attended by the applicant. - 4.
+The completed electronic packet must be emailed to nursing@ucblueash.edu - 5.
 Deadlines for students seeking re-admission:

+Semester Student Wishes to Return Completed Re-admission Request Due

+Fall Semester February 15

+Spring Semester August 15

-Incomplete re-admission packets and/or late readmission packet submissions will not be considered.
+Incomplete re-admission packets and/or late readmission packet

+submissions will not be considered.

-- 7. The program coordinator for the nursing program will forward the applicant's completed readmission packet to the department chair and the student committee members.
+- 6. The program coordinator for the nursing program will forward the applicant's completed re-admission packet to the department chair and the student committee members.
 A ranking system will be used by the Nursing Department Student Committee for all re-admission packets.
 Criteria for ranking are based on:

 - a.
 Faculty evaluation/exit form(s)

 - b.
 Current GPA

 - c.
 Re-admission request letter.